bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 I couldn't have built this in 2020, because I would be looking at four thousand dollars in microcontrollers instead of four hundred.
 I couldn't have made this in 2015 because I bought the first reel of IS31FL3741s from Mouser in 2017.
 In 2010, the PCB costs alone would have been prohibitive.

-The earliest this Thinking Machine could have been built is the end of 2025 or the beginning of 2026, and I think I did alright.
+The earliest this Thinking Machine could have been built is the end of 2025 or the beginning of 2026.
+I think I did alright.
 The trick wasn't knowing _how_ to build it, it's knowing that it _could_ be built.
 This is probably the best thing I'll ever build, but it certainly won't be the most advanced.
 For those builds, the technology hasn't even been invented yet and the parts are, as of yet, unavailable.

 ## Related Works And Suggested Reading